HurbDurb/Payay-bot/README.md

 The bot is written in Python and so will it's plugins be.

-More information and of course actual builds of the bot will be available later so stay tuned!
+Right now we have a basic plugin framework working and are getting the IRC part in.
+We will be writing a documentation so you can start off personalizing your experience with plugins right away!
+Examples will also be included!